-The Mayo School of Health Sciences Genetic Counseling Internship Program allows graduate students in genetic counseling an opportunity to gain important clinical experience.
-Students will be exposed to a variety of counseling experiences as well as be able to attend case conferences, journal club, Internal Medicine Grand Rounds and other teaching opportunities available during the rotation.
-Students will also be able to pursue or initiate research interests in genetic counseling.
+The Genetic Counseling Internship allows graduate students in genetic counseling an opportunity to gain important clinical experience.
+Students are exposed to a variety of counseling experiences and are able to attend case conferences, journal club, Medical Grand Rounds and other teaching opportunities available during the rotation.
+Students are also able to pursue or initiate research interests in genetic counseling.

-During the program, learning experiences are provided to allow the intern to:
+During the internship, learning experiences allow the student to:

-- Enhance interests in genetics through the continuation of a student's thesis project
+- Enhance interests in genetics through the continuation of the student's thesis project

 - Participate in selected genetic counseling cases

-Genetic counseling interns will have the opportunity to observe the following types of genetic counseling cases:
+Genetic counseling interns have the opportunity to observe these types of genetic counseling cases:

 - Hereditary cancer syndromes